Recommendations

 Closure Date:

-2 The Chief of Staff evaluates and determines any additional reasons for noncompliance and makes certain that the Chief of Medicine includes the minimum gastroenterology-specific criteria for ongoing professional practice evaluations of licensed independent gastroenterology practitioners.
+2 The Chief of Staff evaluates and determines any additional reasons for noncompliance and ensures that service chiefs evaluate practitioners based on service-specific criteria.

 Closure Date: